btc-z/btc-z.github.io/README.md

 ## Disclaimer

 1. I write lots of typos.
 I accept that, and I ignore complaints.
 2. My blog's primary audience is myself.
 (Yes, this is a self-reminder).
-Write for my personal benefit and my personal interest only, always.
+Write for my benefit and interest only, always.